 Structure of the Scenarios Section

-Use alternative data for weather, occupancy and controls than what is automatically set by FHS or other wrappers.
-This can be useful to calibrate models to actual or potential dwelling use.
+- use alternative data for weather, occupancy, fabric, and systems than what is automatically set by FHS or other wrappers.
+This can be useful to calibrate models to actual or potential dwelling use

 Defining Batch Configs and Scenarios